frawau/aiotuya/README.md

 house WiFi.
 Trying from a wired computer did not work.
 Apparently my router (Asus RT-AC5300) did not relay the packets.
 Your milage may vary.

+Provisioning is also working on a RPi3 connected through WiFi (Note that I use a USB WiFi dongle to connect, not the RPi3 WiFi module)

+Provisioning is NOT YET working from a RPi2 (wire connected) with a WiFi dongle.

 ## Remembering devices keys

 During the provisioning process, the device will register with the [Tuya Cloud](https://www.tuya.com).